AliRn76/panther/docs/docs/first_api.md

+We assume you could run the project with [Introduction](https://pantherpy.github.io/#installation)

-Let's write custom API that returns `current time` of your system:
+Now let's write custom API that returns `current time` of your system:

 1. Create `time_api()` in `app/apis.py`